Rollerball (1975 film): Video games

 In 1985, IJK Software produced a game called Rocketball for the Commodore 64 computer, with the scoring rules based on the game in the movie.
 In 1989, Microïds published an unofficial successor called Killerball for the Atari ST, Amiga, Amstrad CPC, and MS-DOS.

 In 1997, Z-Axis Games was developing an official Rollerball video game adaptation based on the film as part of MGM Interactive video game showcase lineup.
 The game's promise was to recreate the action of the futuristic game played in the movie, and it was set 10 years after the events of the film in the 2098 Rollerball season, where the player would be in charge of managing their Rollerball teams around the world, made up of Rollerball players with roles such as strikers, enforcers, guard, and other players who compete using jet bikes and magnetic in-line skates.
 Rollerball: The Video Game was slated to be released for PlayStation, PC, and Nintendo 64 on the first quarter of 1998, but was delayed to mid-1998 and then was canceled due to the publisher, MGM Interactive, going bankrupt.

 In 2004, I-play developed and published a Rollerball game for mobile phones.
 It is based on the 1975 film, rather than the 2002 remake of the same name.

 Speedball and its sequel Speedball 2: Brutal Deluxe were influenced by Rollerball, though Bitmap Brothers co-founder Mike Montgomery denies this, saying Speedball's similarities to the film are more of a coincidence.

 The developers of the 2022 game Rollerdrome cited the film as a major influence.

 Remake

 A remake film of the same name was released by MGM on February 8, 2002.
 The film was directed by John McTiernan, and stars Chris Klein, Jean Reno, LL Cool J, and Rebecca Romijn.
-The film was critically-panned and a box office bomb.
-William Harrison stated "I've never watched the 2002 incarnation of Rollerball, and have no interest in it."
+The film was critically panned and a box office bomb.
+William Harrison stated, "I've never watched the 2002 incarnation of Rollerball, and have no interest in it" and writing in an essay that the 2002 version was considered by critics to be "worse than the original."